 In early 2009, local business advocate and sustainable business consultant Amy Robinson convened a meeting of community members.
-The meeting presented a few folks from the Business Alliance for Local Living Economies (BALLE) in the US, and gauged the amount of passion for local.
+A few folks from the Business Alliance for Local Living Economies (BALLE) in the US attended, and we gauged the amount of passion for local.
 It was strong.

 In 2010 we joined BALLE as a member network.
 BALLE is a network connecting local business networks across North America to share best practice and create a revolution out of the Buy-Local movement.
 You might remember that there used to be a former BALLE member network in BC called BALLE BC.
 Some of us involved in LOCO were involved with BALLE BC in some way.
 We became enamored with the concept of creating local economies, supporting living wages, social and environmental justice by supporting and influencing local business.